ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 }
 ```

-It uses the os package to open the config file corresponding to the current environment by calling the getEnv function.
+It uses the os package to open the config file corresponding to the current environment.
 Now we can use the yaml.v3 package to decode the file into an EnvironmentConfig struct and return a pointer:

 ```go
 func readConfig() *EnvironmentConfig {